NERDDISCO/luminave/README.md

 ### Add WebUSB DMX512 controller

 * Connect your Arduino to the computer via USB
-* Click the "USB" button in the top left in VisionLord
+* Click the "USB" button in the top left in luminave
 * Choose the "Arduino Leonardo" in the prompt

 ---